treangenlab/radmicrobes/session3/README.md

 This is computationally expensive!...

+**ML with Bootstrapping (Felsenstein 1985)**

+Generally, bootstrapping as a statistical method that involves random subsampling with replacement.
+It is useful for estimating the statistical error when sampling distribution is unknown.

+In the phylogenetic context, bootstrapping estimates the reliability (consistency) of the resultant (majority-rule) consensus tree.

+With each subsampling, an ML tree is constructed.
+This processs is repeated 100, sometimes 1000 times.
+Then all of the tree topologies are compared in a frequentist manner - these values are sometimes included on phylogenetic tree figures as 'branch support'.

+One thing to note: the final resultant tree might not be the overall maximum-likelihood tree.

 ### Inferring Phylogenies Using Maximum-Likelihood

 As stated before, given a sample set of sequences, ML methods will also require an evolutionary model.
 What is meant by this?
 Let's look at the simplest (most constrained) substitution model as illustration.